 For cleaning the exterior of the bottle, you can place a small amount of white vinegar on a clean cloth and use it to rub down the exteriors of your container.
 Leave it there to sit for one minute before rinsing it out.

-A few common household products should be all you need to keep your aluminum or stainless steel water bottle in tip-top shape.
+A few common household products should be all you need to keep your stainless steel water bottle in tip-top shape for longer.
 After each use, remember to wash it thoroughly and ensure that none of the drink residue collects and accumulates in the interiors.
-If you've neglected your container for quite a bit, then simply follow the steps above to get it squeaky and shiny like new again!
+If you've neglected your tumbler for quite a bit, then simply follow the steps above to get it squeaky and shiny like new again!

 To request more information or to get an estimate, simply fill out the contact form below.